kennylomax/TutorialsAsCode/journeys/TutorialAsCode1LocalCCV2AndSpartacus/README.md

 until $(curl -k --output /dev/null --silent --fail https://localhost:4200); do printf "."; sleep 5; done
 ```

-## Explore Spartacus

 Access Spartaus @ https://localhost:4200  and look around.
 (Note you cannot purchase anything due to CORS issues that we will address below)

 ```clickpath:LoginToSpartacusViaWarning
 https://localhost:4200 -> Advanced -> Proceed to localhost (unsafe)
 ```

-## Customize your Spartacus Storefront to add functionality
+## Customize your Spartacus Storefront with new functionality

 Install angular CLI: